olemarius90/USTB/examples/UiO_course_IN4015_Ultrasound_Imaging/module_1_intro_to_USTB/README.md

 Delete the corrupt file with the same filename and move the downloaded data to the "data/" folder in the USTB repository and rerun the example.

 ## Exercise 2 : Introduction to MATLAB
-The second exercise can be found in the document IN3015_IN4015_MATLAB_intro.pdf in this folder, and is a brief introuction to MATLAB and also pointing to relevant resoureces to learn MATLAB.
-You need to answer each task with the given hints by running the code in the MATLAB_intro.m file.
+In the second exercise you will be exposed to some MATLAB concepts that are relevant for the course.
+You need to answer each task found in the "MATLAB_intro.m" file.
+If you are new to MATLAB you may want to read "IN3015_IN4015_MATLAB_intro.pdf".

 ## Additional USTB exercise:
 NB!
 You don't need add anything to the report from this exercise.